webtiming/mediasync/index.md

 ## MediaSync demo

 Open this page on multiple (audio-capable) devices to appreciate multi-device synchronization.
+If you've got video playback up and running on multiple devices, try reloading one of them to see how that works.

 <div id="demo" style="height:50px"></div>
 <video id="player" style="height:200px">